While at War

-While at War (Mientras dure la guerra) is a 2019 Spanish-Argentine historical drama film directed by Alejandro Amenábar.
-Set in 1936, during the Spanish Civil War, the plot tracks the plight of philosopher and writer Miguel de Unamuno (performed by Karra Elejalde) in Salamanca, a city controlled by the Rebel faction.
+While at War (Mientras dure la guerra) is a 2019 Spanish-Argentine historical drama war film directed by Alejandro Amenábar.
+Set in 1936, during the Spanish Civil War, the plot tracks the plight of philosopher and writer Miguel de Unamuno (portrayed by Karra Elejalde) in Salamanca, a city controlled by the Rebel faction.

 Plot

 During the Spanish coup of July 1936, Nationalist troops occupy Salamanca.
 In the process, the city's Socialist mayor is arrested.
 Revered author Miguel de Unamuno (Karra Elejalde) convenes with two colleagues, Protestant priest Atilano Coco Martin and leftist Salvador Vila Hernández; they discuss the coup briefly, after which Unamuno leaves for an interview to publicly support the coup.
 During the interview, the mayor's wife interrupts to ask him to intervene regarding her husband's imprisonment; Unamuno offers monetary assistance instead, which she rejects.

 Meanwhile, in Spanish Morocco, a German delegation meets with General Francisco Franco to pressure the formation of a single Nationalist leader following the death of General José Sanjurjo.
 Franco maintains that the junta in Burgos holds power, even as his colleagues pressure him to take leadership.
 Back in Salamanca, Unamuno is removed from his position as rector at the University of Salamanca by the government of the Second Spanish Republic in response to his support of the coup.
 Unamuno meets with Coco and Salvador again, with the meeting culminating in a heated argument from which Coco leaves.
 Unamuno later goes to Coco's residence to speak with him, only to find that he is not there.
 Elsewhere, General José Millán-Astray meets with Franco in Cáceres, while the junta in Burgos reinstates Unamuno as rector of the university, where he finds that he has been prompted to write a manifesto supporting the coup, a task he rejects.
 Unamuno attempts to meet with Coco - his wife reveals that he had been taken into Nationalist custody days prior.
 Unamuno meets with Salvador, who attempts to convince him of the fascist nature of the coup.